-With our PMP® skill path, we commonly get questions about PMI® and PMP® certification for project managers.
-To prepare for new PMP® exam, based on the PMBOK® Guide 6th Edition please check out the new PMP® path here.
+To prepare for the new PMP® exam, based on the PMBOK® Guide 6th Edition, please check out the new PMP® path here.

 Skills courses designed for the old exam, which was retired March 26, 2018, have the text “This retired course is based on version 5 of the PMBOK® Guide" in the description on their course page.

-Which Pluralsight courses count for PMP® PDUs or hours?
+Which Skills courses count for PMP® PDUs or hours?

 Pluralsight Skills's PMP® skill path is comprised of 14 courses that clock in just shy of 40 total hours, and all courses in the path can count towards both contact hours and PDUs for PMI®.

 To determine whether or not a Skills course will count towards continuing education PDUs, search or browse for courses here: CCRS | Project Management Institute.

-Note: Pluralsight's PMP® courses also count toward CAPM®'s optional 23 hours of project management education.
+Note: Skills's PMP® courses also count toward CAPM®'s optional 23 hours of project management education.

-PMI® describes PDUs this way: "PDUs stand for Professional Development Units.
-PDUs are the measuring unit used to quantify your professional development as part of the Continuing Certification Requirements (CCR) program.
+PMI® describes PDUs this way: "PDUs are the measuring unit used to quantify your professional development as part of the Continuing Certification Requirements (CCR) program.
 1 PDU = 1 hour of learning/activity."

 To maintain your PMP® certification, you must earn 60 PDUs every three years.
 Additionally, credit units are split into 3 categories: Technical, Leadership, and Strategic and Business Management.
-Courses on Pluralsight are approved based on those categories.
+Skills courses are approved based on those categories.
 Courses cannot be moved or re-classified to count towards other categories.
-We highly recommend searching the list of courses on the PMI site before taking them with Pluralsight to ensure you know the amount of PDUs and the category they count towards.
+We highly recommend searching the list of courses on the PMI site before taking them to ensure you know the amount of PDUs and the category they count towards.